Major Fire Updates

 If you are easily affected by smoke, take precautions to protect your health.

 Please do not call Triple Zero just to report smoke.
 Save it for emergencies.

 NSW Health reminds people that children, older adults and people with heart and lung conditions are most susceptible to the effects of air pollution and excessive smoke.

 If you have asthma or a lung condition, reduce outdoor activities if smoke levels are high and if shortness of breath or coughing develops, take your reliever medicine or seek medical advice.

-Here are some tips to manage the affects of smoke:
+Tips to manage the affects of smoke

 - Monitor Fires Near Me for information about fires in your area.

 - Keep doors and windows closed to prevent smoke from entering your home while keeping aware of fire danger in your area.